Krishtof-Korda/CarND-Behavioral-Cloning-Project-Submission/README.md

 I also trained the car to properly turn by creeping very slowly through turns which gave me a lot of images in turns to train the model.
 I especially had to show it many examples of the turn with the dirt road on the side.
 It kept trying to veer off the road into the dirt.

+I did a few complete laps on track 2 to try and generalize the model so it did not 'memorize' track 1.
+I found that it hurt the performance on track 1.
+I also could not get the car to drive on track 2.
+Given more time I would collect more data on track 2 and try to make a successful run.

 I did some data augmentations as recommended in class.
 I doubled the data set by flipping all images and keeping the originals.
 The rationale for this was that I could drive one direction around the track and it would learn to steer in both directions instead of just turning left.
 I had to multiply the steer angle by -1 when the image was flipped so it knew the proper way to turn in those cases.

 Original: ![alt text][rightcamunflipped] Flipped:![alt text][flipped]